 Cherie is the About.com Friendship Expert and has also written for NBC/Universal, Match.com, Christianity Today, Philips Lifeline, and more.
 Cherie’s poetry reflects the faith and hope that is evident in her life story.
 Her nonfiction books help people connect, meet new people, and find balance in their lives.
 Her latest writing venture?
 Fiction!
 More on that coming soon.

 Cherie also likes to express herself with mixed media art, combining Bible verses and her own poetry with special papers and acrylics.
 You can see some of her works at her Etsy shop.
-She is also a license artist, represented by Next Day Art.
+She is also a license artist.

 Cherie went on over 60 coffee dates in just six months, and one of those dates turned out to be the man she’d later marry.
 They’ve been happily married for a decade, and she’s shared her knowledge about finding love and maintaining a successful relationship in her books and articles.

 One of the things that made Cherie’s experience so unique is that she knew how to craft an online profile that attracted the right people to her.
 She wrote about her experience in At the Coffee Shop, and was hired as an online dating consultant where she worked one-on-one with singles to write a profile that brought out their unique personality.
 Today, she shares her tips here about finding love and maintaining a successful relationship.
-You’ll find information on everything from friendship to marriage to caregiving here.
+Cherie shares hundreds of articles on relationships and connecting on her blog, Faith, Words, Relationships.

 In 2010, Cherie was featured in What to Do When No One Has a Clue: Advice for the Brave New World.
 This was a thrill for her because several of her favorite celebs were in the book, including Real Housewives of New York cast members Countess LuAnn and Bethenny Frankel, Top Chef Rick Bayless, designers Badgley and Mishka, and more.
 Cherie answered a question on whether or not it’s okay to blog about your date.
 Her answer rounded out the dating section, and was featured on the same page with the Millionaire Matchmaker Patti Stanger.
 (Here’s some more fun facts about her.)